House of Tudor: Henry VII

-Henry VII's foreign policy had an objective of dynastic security: witness the alliance forged with the marriage in 1503 of his daughter Margaret to James IV of Scotland and through the marriage of his eldest son.
-In 1501 Henry VII married his son Arthur to Catherine of Aragon, cementing an alliance with the Spanish monarchs, Ferdinand II of Aragon and Isabella I of Castile.
+Henry VII's foreign policy had an objective of dynastic security: he formed an alliance with Scotland with the marriage in 1503 of his daughter Margaret to James IV of Scotland, and with Spain through the marriage of his son Arthur to Catherine of Aragon, cementing an alliance with the Spanish monarchs, Ferdinand II of Aragon and Isabella I of Castile.
 The newlyweds spent their honeymoon at Ludlow Castle, the traditional seat of the Prince of Wales.
 However, four months after the marriage, Arthur died, leaving his younger brother Henry as heir apparent.
-Henry VII acquired a papal dispensation allowing Prince Henry to marry Arthur's widow; however, Henry VII delayed the marriage.
+Henry VII acquired a papal dispensation allowing prince Henry to marry Arthur's widow; however, Henry VII delayed the marriage.

 Henry VII limited his involvement in European politics.
-He went to war only twice: once in 1489 during the Breton crisis and the invasion of Brittany, and in 1496–1497 in revenge for Scottish support of Perkin Warbeck and for the Scottish invasion of northern England.
-Henry VII made peace with France in 1492 and the war against Scotland was abandoned because of the Western Rebellion of 1497.
-Henry VII came to peace with James IV in 1502, paving the way for the marriage of his daughter Margaret.
+He went to war only twice: once in 1489 during the French–Breton War and the invasion of Brittany, and in 1496–1497 in revenge for Scottish support of Perkin Warbeck and for the Scottish invasion of northern England.
+Henry VII made peace with France in 1492 and the war against Scotland was abandoned because of the Cornish rebellion of 1497.
+Henry VII made peace with James IV in 1502 with the Treaty of Perpetual Peace, paving the way for the marriage of his daughter Margaret.

 One of the main concerns of Henry VII during his reign was the re-accumulation of the funds in the royal treasury.
-England had never been one of the wealthier European countries, and after the War of the Roses this was even more true.
+England had never been one of the wealthier European countries, and after the Wars of the Roses this was even more true.
 Through his strict monetary strategy, he was able to leave a considerable amount of money in the Treasury for his son and successor, Henry VIII.
 Although it is debated whether Henry VII was a great king, he certainly was a successful one if only because he restored the nation's finances, strengthened the judicial system and successfully denied all other claimants to the throne, thus further securing it for his heir.